-Dolly Parton has been open about her tough upbringing.
+Dolly Rebecca Parton has been open about her tough upbringing.
 She even made film, Dolly Parton's Coat of Many Colors, inspired by her experiences.
 Growing up in a house of 12 children in a one-room cabin in the foothills of the Appalachian mountains is no picnic.
-Despite having close to nothing, Parton was raised learning to sing in the church and followed her dreams by hitting the Nashville music scene at the age of 13 with her first performance at the Grand Ole Opry.
-Inspiring millions with her rags to riches journey, Dolly Parton has become a national treasure.
+Despite having close to nothing, the country star was raised learning to sing in the church and followed her dreams by hitting the Nashville music scene at the age of 13 with her first performance at the Grand Ole Opry.
+Inspiring millions with her rags to riches journey, Dolly Parton has become a rhinestone clad national treasure.

 But Dolly is not the only successful Parton child.
 Music was part of the entire Parton family upbringing in their Tennessee home.
 Where did each of her 11 siblings end up after Parton made it big in Nashville?

 Unfortunately for parents Avie Lee and Robert Lee Parton, Larry died as an infant at only 4 days old when Dolly was only 9 years old.

 Stella Parton is no stranger to the country music scene.
 With her own 40 years of experience, she has created her own path as a country singer and even had some successful songs in the 1970's.